Ayushi-Rastogii/Ayushi-Rastogii/README.md

 - 👯 I’m looking to collaborate on **Searchable Symmetric Encryption and Privacy-Enabling Techniques**

-- 💬 Ask me about **Cryptography, Privacy-Enabling Techniques, Searchable Symmetric Encryption**
+- 💬 Ask me about **Cryptography, Privacy-Enabling Techniques, Searchable Symmetric Encryption, OpenCL**

 - 📫 How to reach me **rayushi835@gmail.com**